 1-2 green chilli sliced

-1 sprig of curry leaves sliced (fresh curry leaves tend to be available in specialist supermarkets only, use dried otherwise)
+1 sprig of curry leaves chopped (fresh curry leaves are available in specialist supermarkets, otherwise use dried or frozen from fresh)

 2 tbsp butter